huggingface/blog/fine-tune-xlsr-wav2vec2.md

 ------------------------------------------------------------------------

 \\({}^1\\) In the [paper](https://arxiv.org/pdf/2006.13979.pdf), the model was evaluated using the phoneme error rate (PER), but by far the most common metric in ASR is the word error rate (WER).
 To keep this notebook as general as possible we decided to evaluate the model using WER.

 Prepare Data, Tokenizer, Feature Extractor
 ------------------------------------------

-ASR models transcribe speech to text, which means that we both need a feature extractor that processes the speech signal to the model's input format, *e.g.* a feature vector, and a tokenizer that processes the model's output format to text.
+ASR models transcribe speech to text, which means that we both need a feature extractor that processes the speech signal to the model\'s input format, *e.g.* a feature vector, and a tokenizer that processes the model\'s output format to text.

 In 🤗 Transformers, the XLSR-Wav2Vec2 model is thus accompanied by both a tokenizer, called [Wav2Vec2CTCTokenizer](https://huggingface.co/transformers/master/model_doc/wav2vec2.html#wav2vec2ctctokenizer), and a feature extractor, called [Wav2Vec2FeatureExtractor](https://huggingface.co/transformers/master/model_doc/wav2vec2.html#wav2vec2featureextractor).

-Let's start by creating the tokenizer responsible for decoding the model's predictions.
+Let\'s start by creating the tokenizer responsible for decoding the model\'s predictions.

 ### Create XLSR-Wav2Vec2CTCTokenizer

 The pretrained XLSR-Wav2Vec2 checkpoint maps the speech signal to a sequence of context representations as illustrated in the figure above.
 A fine-tuned XLSR-Wav2Vec2 checkpoint needs to map this sequence of context representations to its corresponding transcription so that a linear layer has to be added on top of the transformer block (shown in yellow).
-This linear layer is used to classifies each context representation to a token class analogous how, *e.g.*, after pretraining a linear layer is added on top of BERT's embeddings for further classification - *cf.* with *"BERT"* section of this [blog post](https://huggingface.co/blog/warm-starting-encoder-decoder).
+This linear layer is used to classifies each context representation to a token class analogous how, *e.g.*, after pretraining a linear layer is added on top of BERT\'s embeddings for further classification - *cf.* with *"BERT"* section of this [blog post](https://huggingface.co/blog/warm-starting-encoder-decoder).

-The output size of this layer corresponds to the number of tokens in the vocabulary, which does **not** depend on XLSR-Wav2Vec2's pretraining task, but only on the labeled dataset used for fine-tuning.
-So in the first step, we will take a look at Timit and define a vocabulary based on the dataset's transcriptions.
+The output size of this layer corresponds to the number of tokens in the vocabulary, which does **not** depend on XLSR-Wav2Vec2\'s pretraining task, but only on the labeled dataset used for fine-tuning.
+So in the first step, we will take a look at Timit and define a vocabulary based on the dataset\'s transcriptions.

-First, let's go to [Common Voice](https://commonvoice.mozilla.org/en) and pick your favorite language you would like to fine-tune XLSR-Wav2Vec2 on.
+First, let\'s go to [Common Voice](https://commonvoice.mozilla.org/en) and pick your favorite language you would like to fine-tune XLSR-Wav2Vec2 on.
 For this notebook, we will use Turkish.

 **Note**: Most likely, the common voice link has expired.
-In this case, just go to [Common Voice's dataset website](https://commonvoice.mozilla.org/en/datasets), select your language, *e.g.* `Turkish`, enter your email address to get the "*Download*" button, click right, and click `Copy link address` to fill it in the cell below.
+In this case, just go to [Common Voice\'s dataset website](https://commonvoice.mozilla.org/en/datasets), select your language, *e.g.* `Turkish`, enter your email address to get the "*Download*" button, click right, and click `Copy link address` to fill it in the cell below.

 ```bash
 !wget "https://mozilla-common-voice-datasets.s3.dualstack.us-west-2.amazonaws.com/cv-corpus-6.1-2020-12-11/tr.tar.gz?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=ASIAQ3GQRTO3G23VQA5S%2F20210312%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20210312T064856Z&X-Amz-Expires=43200&X-Amz-Security-Token=FwoGZXIvYXdzEIj%2F%2F%2F%2F%2F%2F%2F%2F%2F%2FwEaDKZIPKux%2BmNHRNIsviKSBNDlKP4z8BJGh7lr6j6zkLhvCmkVA8f7Ot4KR52ZpaRK1eP0KRvKdrAvWdk4F0%2FWiPb5lRkDxtfA5gQE6ntJytUzRQfriVpYDHqSCGM7YEaG1ng1XK47dzO0%2FfcwpmyCfpRnZxw1gfs9oH%2BiFub530LRxeuHjeSDrbYT0hLPSXHQX5QRVVhyNLpqd%2F%2Bgqee5JzpCF5AyVS7%2Fz8YTwnz75IWD%2BoPwr%2FFhW0wiZoj4LP%2F6dVi0GhDSyh9w6n%2FthS%2FkSod1xYDUPpN0FFU1ZFYsaJjNr9VYdBhM%2FRUv0y2mXgSuMCviJrE7cv23wu7t4wTT3ELkAKDvMlGC3IgBqd1okQUp2AQRlNKsor38lcqBNZCJfg%2FdF%2Fve7T5NBi3FG0e7TpcnNyaVhL7efFaI2BuuQhzu%2FX7HR3Dy4P7Q5MBz6FFQiVPWq%2B9eOJY8FSP%2Fc%2B7XNIiQPPjwYem0nhM%2FPAfRBkysc9vLSOJU%2FlWlzlPVc94EQMjlYwj3aBjswi5t6A42%2FNxAvNvJrFHOL0Hk1xlVUzRSVNo66NTD5%2BvHcM6UStOjiCYruFCLHk3%2FuyKmLEr7dieX%2BMblLNBQ%2F1JWz1E4hTAc7tXnCkhOknJQ0d%2BfsbPT%2FoWW562oUWLEdrC38I5T7BbuyC0v9X2vzhMA7jVh9pJdl4%2Bk82yXowTwT2AFBYlBv6CpuWrtrnFtYOrgSGboYCG%2FKPWLrIIGMirfCq6%2F%2BD0PuXf%2FQiEZXz8lgNBNuqTVH7enGlPXfW91sRoGH%2FV15J0XwYM%3D&X-Amz-Signature=40b9453607def83d314725a8f9986ee17f50db185999e14a36817bff03f5a6a1&X-Amz-SignedHeaders=host"
 ```

-Cool, let's copy the downloaded file name from the output of the cell above and unzip it.
+Cool, let\'s copy the downloaded file name from the output of the cell above and unzip it.

 ```bash
 !tar -xvzf "tr.tar.gz?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=ASIAQ3GQRTO3G23VQA5S%2F20210312%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20210312T064856Z&X-Amz-Expires=43200&X-Amz-Security-Token=FwoGZXIvYXdzEIj%2F%2F%2F%2F%2F%2F%2F%2F%2F%"